-- An area/room has been established to house resource materials for parents and families to access as needed. - This area/room contains a variety of informational and academic materials for parents to take and use with their student at home. - Our Parent & Family Resource Area is located in Media Center - Some of the materials available for check-out are: - math and reading games
+- An area/room has been established to house resource materials for parents and families to access as needed. - This area/room contains a variety of informational and academic materials for parents to take and use with their student at home. - Our Parent & Family Resource Area is located in the back of the library. - To check out materials for the Parent & Family resource area you can email me at wagnersc@gm.sbac.edu to schedule a time.